 eBird Bar Charts by Season

 Most of the Hoover Reservoir is north of the Delaware-Franklin county line in Delaware County.
 The south end of the reservoir is in Franklin County.
 (See the map below for the location of the county line.)
+Please see Focus on Birding near a County Line for more information.

 Tips for birding Hoover Reservoir